Admission to the Graduate School

 Admission to all graduate programs is competitive and the academic background of each applicant is evaluated according to the individual program requirements.

 To earn a post-baccalaureate certificate, a graduate certificate, or a graduate degree, students must have completed an appropriate undergraduate degree program.
-Colorado School of Mines undergraduate students in the Combined Degree Program may, however, work toward completion of graduate degree requirements prior to completing undergraduate degree requirements.
+Colorado School of Mines undergraduate students in the combined degree program may, however, work toward completion of graduate degree requirements prior to completing undergraduate degree requirements.
 See the Combined Undergraduate/Graduate Degree section below for details about this program.

 CATEGORIES OF ADMISSION